aquilahkj/Light.Data.Site/docs/object-mapping.md

 ## Attribute Mapping Define

 `Light.Data` through to the entity model class `Attribute` or configuration files relate data table.
-Use core class `DataContext` was carried out on the table to `CURD` operation.
+Use core class `DataContext` was carried out on the table to `CRUD` operation.

 ```csharp
 [DataTable("Te_User", IsEntityTable = true)]